yringler/rocket2anki/README.md

 ## Overview
 This is a quick little ~~node~~ dart script I threw together to create anki decks for rocket.
 It also uses the rocket audio for all vocabulary.

-You get a deck file, which has a single deck inside it.
-It is subdivided into modules (and survival kit).
+You get a text file for each product you purchased, which each contain a single deck.
+The deck is subdivided into modules (+ survival kit).
 So it's very easy to review a lesson, and when you know a module, to review the whole module.

 ## Usage

 ### Running it
-1. Create a .env file with the product ID and the language name (I didn't bother automating this)
+If you can't find an exe download, run `dart pub get` from the script folder, and then `dart ./bin/index.dart -e EMAIL -p PASSWORD`.
-2. If you can't find an exe download, run `dart pub get` from the script folder, and than `dart ./bin/index.dart -e EMAIL -p PASSWORD`
+(You'll have to install the [dart sdk][dart sdk download page] to run dart commands.)

 Note you'll have to get the product ID; I didn't bother automating that, because going through a single product takes enough time that modifying a config each time is fine.
 If you open up the dashboard, it's in the URL - eg, [spanish lesson one][spanish dashboard]